Estate plan

 Witnesses: 2 required

-Two credible witnesses must be present at the same time and sign in the presence of the testator
+Two credible witnesses must attest and subscribe in the presence of the testator.
+Same-time presence of both witnesses is not statutorily required.

 Notarization: Recommended